· ·

 Best Advice to Give a New Employee – Navigating Your Initial Weeks with Confidence

 Welcoming a new employee into the fold is critical for both the individual and the organisation.
-The first few days and weeks on the job can set the tone for the individual’s career trajectory and time at the company.
+The first few days and weeks on the job can set the tone not only for the individual’s career trajectory but also for their time at the company.

 It is vital to offer clear and precise advice to help them acclimatise and become productive team members.
 Employees need guidance in understanding the company culture, accepted behaviours, and the unspoken nuances that define the work environment.